Indian1999/cv-sudoku-solver/README.md

 ## API
 The project includes a FastAPI-based REST API for programmatic access to the sudoku solver.
 The API allows you to upload images of sudoku puzzles and receive the extracted puzzle grid in JSON format.
+For the API the deep learning component has been replaced with PyTorch for better compatibility with older CPUs.

 ### Setup
 1. Install API dependencies: